Lætitia Sadier

-Lætitia Sadier (born 6 May 1968, sometimes known as Seaya Sadier) is a French musician, best known as a founding member of the London-based avant-pop band Stereolab.
+Lætitia Sadier (born 6 May 1968), also known as Seaya Sadier, is a French musician best known as a founding member of the London-based avant-pop band Stereolab.
+She was born in the east of Paris and spent time in the US as a child.
 In 1996, while Stereolab was still active, she formed the side project Monade.
 In 2009 – the same year Stereolab became inactive – she ended the Monade project and began to perform solo work under her own name; her current band is known as the Lætitia Sadier Source Ensemble.
 She has frequently performed guest vocals and collaborations with other artists.

 Career

 Stereolab

 Sadier was working as a nanny when she met McCarthy guitarist Tim Gane at one of the band's Paris gigs during the late 1980s.
-She was disillusioned with the rock scene in France, and soon moved to London to be with Gane and to pursue her career.
+She was disillusioned with the rock scene in France, and moved to London in 1989 to be with Gane and to pursue her career.
 She contributed vocals to McCarthy's final albums, and when McCarthy broke up in 1990, she and Gane immediately formed Stereolab.

 For the first incarnation of the band, they enlisted ex-Chills bassist Martin Kean, drummer Joe Dilworth and Gina Morris on backing vocals.
 In 1993, the band were signed to the American major label Elektra.
 They were released from their recording contract in 2004.
 Sadier was the main contributor of lyrics, written in both English and French.
-In 2009, the group went on hiatus.
+In 2009, the group went into recording hiatus although they continue sporadically to play together live.